BIOLOGY PAPER 231/2 K.C.S.E 1998

 PRACTICAL MARKING SCHEME

-1. You are provided with specimen labeled M and N. Examine them.
+1. You are provided with specimens labeled M and N. Examine them.

 (a) Describe the arrangement of the stamens in specimens M and N.

-M– Stamens; five in number arranged around/ arising from
+M – Stamens; five in number arranged around/arising from free/separate/less of ovary/corolla/anthers below stigma.

 (b) Carefully remove one stamen from specimen M. Examine it using a hand lens.
 Draw and label it.